 Yeah, this is a pretty ridiculous amount of food, especially for $20.
 And I must say, I’m eternally greatful to the AA flight attendant that recommended I try tonkatsu, because it was delicious.
 Granted, it’s hard to screw something up that involves deep frying Panko crumbs, but the crust was delightfully crispy, and the pork tender and juicy.
 I read later that cabbage is the standard way of serving tonkatsu, but there was just too much of it on this plate.
 About half as much would have been about right.

-As far as the sake goes, I was always under the impression that sake was always supposed to be drunk hot, but the waiter gave me the choice of hot or cold.
+As far as the sake goes, I always assumed you drink it hot, but the waiter gave the option of hot or cold.
 I ordered it hot, though the last little bit got tepid before I could finish it off.
 Sake is distinctly sweet, and so I found it considerably more pleasant when hot.
 It develops an increasingly unpleasant mouthfeel as it gets cold, almost like a coffee that’s been accidentally left forgotten on the table for too long.